he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/vehicle/Steam Cart.md

 ---
 **Speed** 25 feet (alchemical)
 **Collision** 2d8 (DC 16)
 **Steam Cloud** Whenever the steam cart takes collision damage, its engine expels a dense cloud of steam in a 5-foot emanation.
-The steam cart and all creatures in the steam become [[Concealed]], and creatures outside the steam become concealed to creatures within it.
+The steam cart and all creatures in the steam become [[DATABASE/condition/Concealed|concealed]], and creatures outside the steam become concealed to creatures within it.
 The steam dissipates in 1 round.